Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] On the `Drawing Tools Format` tab, select `Graphics Fill` > `Remove Background`.
 - [x] Select the image and, on the `Picture Tools Format` tab, click the Remove Background button.

-#### Q84.
-You want to group your slides based on their content to better organize your presentation.
-How would you accomplish this?

-- [ ] Create an outline in the outline view and rearrange slides.
-- [ ] Add a table of contents slide and link the remaining slides to it.
-- [ ] Add sections and move the slides into the appropriate sections.
-- [ ] Create custom shows and add the slides into the shows.

 #### Q85.
 What is the result of the formula =4&3?

 - [x] 43